Alzheimer’s Disease Assay Kits

 Alzheimer’s disease (AD) is a progressive neurodegenerative disorder that is the seventh leading cause of death and the most common cause of dementia globally.

-Hallmarks are the presence of senile plaques and neurofibrillary tangles, surrounded by damaged neurons. b-Amyloid 1-42 is a major component of the plaques, and many studies suggest that it may form toxic oligomers and fibrils under physiological conditions.
-The pathogenic b-Amyloid 1-42 (AD) or the non-pathogenic peptide P3 (healthy individuals) are processed from the Amyloid Precursor Protein by Secretases (α, b, g).
+The identifiers of AD are the presence of neurite or senile plaques and neurofibrillary tangles, surrounded by damaged neurons.
+Beta Amyloid 1-42 is a major component of these plaques, and many studies suggest that it may form toxic oligomers (Aβos) and fibrils.
+The pathogenic β-Amyloid 1-42 found in AD or the non-pathogenic peptide P3 (healthy individuals) are processed from the Amyloid Precursor Protein by Secretases (α, β, γ).

 Multiple Sclerosis (MS)

 Multiple sclerosis (MS) is the leading cause of nontraumatic neurological disability in young adults and affects approximately 2.8 million people worldwide.
 During MS progression, autoimmune antibodies are raised to certain myelin components, including myelin oligodendrocyte glycoprotein (MOG), myelin basic protein (MBP) and myelin proteolipid Protein (PLP), which results in demyelination of axons and neurodegenerative disease of the central nervous system.